Soapnet: Early history (2000–02)

-Programming expansion (2002–2010)
+Programming expansion (2002–10)

 In 2002, Soapnet began airing reruns of Dynasty, and by 2003, the channel added highly requested programming such as reruns of Another World and Dallas; replacing Falcon Crest, The Colbys, Hotel, and Sisters.
 In 2004, Soapnet acquired the rights to broadcast Days of Our Lives episodes on a same-day basis.
 The channel also aired the 1975 to 1981 episodes of Ryan's Hope, which had not been seen on television since its 1989 cancellation by ABC.
 At that time, many viewers who did not have Soapnet at its inception petitioned to have the channel broadcast the show from the very beginning.
 In 2003, the channel aired the first episodes starting on St. Patrick's Day.

 In 2004, Soapnet acquired reruns of the short-lived 1980s soap Paper Dolls.
 In January 2005, the channel began airing reruns of the Fox dramas Beverly Hills, 90210 and Melrose Place; this was followed that spring with the addition of repeats of short-lived nighttime soaps The Monroes and Skin.
-In July 2005, it picked up the Fox primetime soap Pasadena, including nine episodes that were not aired during the show's initial run.
-On March 16, 2006, Soapnet announced that it had acquired the rights to broadcast same-day episodes of The Young and the Restless, which began airing on Soapnet on April 24, 2006 – making it the first CBS network soap to air on the channel.
+In July 2005, the network acquired the Fox primetime soap Pasadena, including nine episodes that were not aired during the show's initial run.
+On March 16, 2006, Soapnet announced that it had acquired the rights to broadcast same-day episodes of The Young and the Restless, which began airing on Soapnet on April 24, 2006, making it the first CBS network soap to air on the channel.

-Since the channel was a subsidiary of The Walt Disney Company, it also broadcast events from the annual ABC Super Soap Weekend, which was held every November at Walt Disney World, and each summer at Disney's California Adventure until the event was discontinued in 2010.
+Since the channel was a subsidiary of The Walt Disney Company, it also broadcast events from the annual ABC Super Soap Weekend, which was held every November at Walt Disney World, and each summer at Disney's California Adventure until the last event in 2010.
 Soap Talk hosts Lisa Rinna and Ty Treadway served as hosts for question and answer sessions at the events, allowing fans to ask questions to their favorite soap stars.